Navigation - click to jump to:

 The government’s sustainability and climate change strategy (updated December 2023) states that all children and young people should learn about the natural environment, including the importance of sustainability.
 Food and nutrition, particularly at GCSE or equivalent level, has been identified as providing opportunities for pupils to be taught about the environment and sustainability, in context.

 Educating children and young people about sustainability through the context of food and nutrition helps them understand the environmental impact of food production while encouraging actions like reducing waste and eating seasonally.
 It equips them with life skills, including meal planning and critical thinking, to make informed, ethical, and health-conscious decisions that support both local and global communities.
-This knowledge prepares students to address future challenges, contribute to sustainable practices, and act as responsible citizens.
+This knowledge prepares pupils to address future challenges, contribute to sustainable practices, and act as responsible citizens.

 Key learning objectives